 Good advertising works through the ‘emotive appeal’ technique.
 This means that it has the ability to transport people to a more nostalgic, joyful time.
 Whether that be through a corny jingle or a classic Aussie one-liner, it grabs onto our cerebral cortex and makes us feel nostalgic.

-These ads give most of us the warm and fuzzies by transporting us back to a simpler time, and that can be replicated in any form of advertising.
+These ads transport us back to a simpler time, and that can be replicated in any form of advertising.
 It’s like how smell and taste can remind you of happy moments from your past and change your mood in an instant!

 We may seem like complex beings, but in reality, all we want is to feel joyful and sometimes, harnessing laughter can help you sell stuff.
 It sounds sinister, but it's really not, I swear.
-I know I’m happy to give my business to anyone who’s ads can make me smile.
+People are happy to give their business to a company with ads that can make me smile.

 Australia has produced some of the most memorable television commercials of all time.
 No matter how simple or mundane they may seem, they’ve managed to stick themselves in our vocabulary for the foreseeable future.
 Nothing compares to these absolute rippers!

-Our creative team here at Refuel leverage emotional marketing to create campaigns that resonate with our clients and their customers.
+Our creative team can leverage emotional marketing to create campaigns that resonate with your customers.
 If you’re looking for some help to execute your next digital marketing campaign, book an exploratory call with us!